 Finally, your baby or toddler is old enough to join you at the dinner table.
-How do you choose a high chair that won't topple over or cause a curious baby to wriggle out of his or her harness and into harm's way?
+How do you choose a high chair that won't topple over or cause a curious baby to wriggle out of their harness and into harm's way?
 Babies will spill and throw food, so choosing a high chair that's easy to clean is also important.

-With 15 years of experience, our expert testers are the bees' knees of children's product testing.
-They've seen all the brands and varying high chair configurations on the market, and have put each to the test.
-Our lab is NATA-accredited to test high chairs against the standard.
+With decades of experience, our expert testers are the bees' knees of children's product testing.
+They've seen all the brands and varying high chair configurations on the market, and have put each one to the test.
+Our lab is also NATA accredited to test high chairs against the Australian Standard.

 We survey manufacturers to find out about their range of models and we also take member feedback on board when putting a buying list together.

-Our buyers then purchase products as you the consumer would, either in-store or online.
-This is to ensure that the products we received have not been tweaked or tampered with in any way.
+Our buyers then purchase products just like a regular consumer would, either instore or online.
+This is to make sure the products we receive haven't been 'tweaked' for better performance.

 Safety is a vital part of our testing.
 We test each high chair against the Australian Standard for high chairs, AS 4684:2009.
-The standard also requires for compliance with at least one of the international standards, so we refer to the European Standard EN 14988.
-We also see how easy they are to use and clean.
+The standard also requires compliance with at least one of the international standards, so we refer to the European Standard EN 14988.
+We also rate how easy the high chairs are to clean.

-- a side and rear stability test to see if the high chair will topple over
+- Side and rear stability test: This is to see whether the high chair will topple over.

-- checking whether the chair comes with a five-point harness and adequate side and back protection
+- Harness checks: We assess whether the high chair comes with a five-point harness and adequate side and back protection.

 Ease of use and cleaning assessment

 We also note how easy it is to assemble and operate the high chair which we've started including in our ease of use score (some older models may not have this score).

-Reputable high chair manufacturers will have their products certified to the Standard.
-Sometimes, after we inform them of failures, they'll supply us with an independent report which says they've met the Standard.
-Manufacturing problems or inconsistencies do arise, and we usually stand by our findings based on the sample we received.
+Reputable high chair manufacturers will have their products certified to the Australian Standard.
+Sometimes, after we inform them of failures, they'll supply us with an independent report which says they've met the standard.
+Manufacturing problems or inconsistencies do arise, and we usually stand by our findings based on the product we received.
 In most cases companies will take our comments on board and rapidly address the problems we find.

 When rating performance, we place a large emphasis on safety and will only recommend products if they pass major safety tests.
-Performance consists of 70% of the overall score.
-The cleaning assessment makes up the remaining 30%.
-If a high chair is particularly hard to clean, its overall score may not be high enough for us to recommend it, even if it does pass all safety tests.
+Ease of cleaning is also a consideration for high chairs.

-- Recommended high chairs may have some very minor failures.
-For instance, due to the nature of many high chair designs, most can't meet the definition of a "permanently attached" harness because they need to be removed in order for you to adjust the straps.
-If the high chair is fine otherwise (and has a five-point harness), we'll still recommend it.
+Recommended high chairs may have some very minor failures.
+For instance, due to the nature of many high chair designs, most can't meet the definition of a 'permanently attached' harness because they need to be removed in order for you to adjust the straps.
+If the high chair is fine otherwise (and has a five-point harness), it'll still be safe to use.

-- Models that score 60–65% for performance may still be worth considering.
+Models that score 60–65% for performance may still be worth considering from a safety perspective.
 They may have some minor safety failures such as finger entrapment hazards in hard to reach areas, or some slightly sharp edges.

-- Models we don't recommend have not passed our key safety tests.
+Models with a performance score of 40% and below have at least one serious failure.
 Perhaps the high chair has an inadequate side height, it toppled over during the stability test, or it broke during strength testing.
-We list these failures in our bad points.
+We list these failures in the 'Bad points' in our test results.